 The Benefit: Independent contractor specializing in a single language is good for the small project and it is easy to coordinate directly for such a task.
 Quick turnaround time and lower cost option.

 Limitations: You will have to spend time on project coordination and further check not only translation quality with another professional but also see that proper resources of freelance writers are generated.
 Freelance translators may not have translation memory tools and DTP facility for production.
 Freelance translators promise meeting all deadlines and if other projects come in the way, you don’t have control of his time.

 End Result: Good for a small one-off project.
 It is always better to have freelance translators who are evaluated and taken on Panel so that urgent small project where multiple language consistency or campaigns are not involved.

 The Benefit: Entering into a contract and partnering with them ensures all your global communication tasks are at one place and there will localization effort with translation.
 Your translation is as good as original for the target audience

-Shakti Enterprise is a full-fledged translation service provider and engages with native professional writers and industry experts to meet multi lingual localization across print, audio and web.
+Shakti Enterprise is a full-fledged translation services provider and engages with native professional writers and industry experts to meet multi lingual localization across print, audio, and web.